Biomedical-MR/resomapper/docs/handbook.md

 Different color palettes that can be used for map coloring.
 ```

-When all the maps of the selected modalities from all the studies included in the working directory have been processed and, the processing will be complete and the resomapper CLI will stop running.
+When all the maps of the selected modalities from all the studies included in the working directory have been processed and, the processing will be complete and the Resomapper CLI will stop running.